Accepted PRs

 If you’re ever not sure if a PR is likely to get accepted, feel free to ping us on Discord.
 Keep in mind that even a working implementation of a feature or resolving an issue may recieve additional scrutiny based on conventions or quality.

-• Changes in magnitude-test are more likely to be accepted quickly as the surface area to gain feature-parity with other test runners is quite large.
+magnitude-testare more likely to be accepted quickly as the surface area to gain feature-parity with other test runners is quite large. - Changes to

 PR Creation Process

-To make a contribution to Magnitude, follow this process:
+To make a contribution to Magnitude, follow this process:1

 🍴 Create a fork for your PR